s-tikhomirov/s-tikhomirov.github.io/_posts/2019-01-29-network-layer-aspects-of-permissionless-blockchains.md

 Here are the trade-offs we face:

 * If a node asks us for the IPs of nodes we know, how do we respond?
 Relaying dead addresses is wasting resources.
 The only way to know for sure whether a peer is alive is to connect to it.
 But if we only relay the addresses of peers we are currently connected to, we leak information about the network topology!
-(A simple attack: an adversary asks as for peers we know, we reply with the full list of our current neighbors, the adversary DoSes them.)
+(A simple attack: an adversary asks for peers we know, we reply with the full list of our current neighbors, the adversary DoSes them.)
 Therefore, we should relay a random subset of a list of peers which are _probably_ alive.
 * How many outgoing connections do we establish?
-To few -- and we are prone to eclipsing, too many -- and we limit the number of potential _clients_ (peers which do not accept incoming connections) in the network (clients consume others' connection slots but don't provide their own; Bitcoin has approximately [15 times more clients than servers](https://arxiv.org/abs/1709.06837): 150k vs [10k](https://bitnodes.earn.com/)).
+Too few -- and we are prone to eclipsing, too many -- and we limit the number of potential _clients_ (peers which do not accept incoming connections) in the network (clients consume others' connection slots but don't provide their own; Bitcoin has approximately [15 times more clients than servers](https://arxiv.org/abs/1709.06837): 150k vs [10k](https://bitnodes.earn.com/)).
 Bitcoin maintains 8 outgoing connections (default configuration).
 * How many incoming connections we accept?
 If few -- clients are out of luck.
 Too many -- we overwhelm other nodes.
 Bitcoin allows for up to 117 incoming connections.
 * Which topology do we use?
 Research shows that we can achieve many good properties by following a desired node degree distribution ([scale-free networks](https://en.wikipedia.org/wiki/Scale-free_network)).
 But in order to establish a non-trivial topology we must gather information about the actual, say, node degrees, which brings in centralization!
 Consider a simple example.
 Connecting to random IPs is suboptimal: being in Europe, why connect to Tokyo and San Francisco, when nodes in London and Frankfurt can relay the same data faster?
 We don't even need any central coordinator here, as [geo-IP databases](http://geoiplookup.net/) are common knowledge.
 On the other hand, relying exclusively on physically close peers decreases resiliency against a [fault in a trans-continental link](https://www.theverge.com/2018/4/8/17207556/submarine-internet-cable-mauritania-broken) or Chinese-firewall-style eclipse attacks.
 * Do we discriminate against neighbors or treat them equally?
 Discrimination is optimization: let's query more data from a peer with a faster connection!
 On the other hand, performance-based discrimination requires performance data.
 We can get it by either measuring ourselves (introducing overhead) or relying on a third party or self-reporting (can be Sybil-attacked).
 Bitcoin uses some discrimination based on self-measurements, namely, nodes which violate the protocol get eventually banned.
 Tor uses trusted directory authorities to report the bandwidth of nodes.